-(62) At the end of each study period (sessions and trimesters), upon notification of final grades, the Director of Student Services shall provide all Heads of School, Chairs of School Boards and Director, International Office with a list of students whose academic performance provides grounds for exclusion as described in clause (60)b and (61)b and (61)c, above.
-A Head of School, Chairs of School Board or the Director, International Office may at any time seek a list of students whose academic performance provides grounds for exclusion.
+(62) At the end of each study period (sessions and trimesters), upon notification of final grades, the Director, Student Experience shall provide all Heads of School, Chairs of School Boards and Director, SCU International with a list of students whose academic performance provides grounds for exclusion as described in clause (60)b and (61)b and (61)c, above.
+A Head of School, Chairs of School Board or the Director, SCU International may at any time seek a list of students whose academic performance provides grounds for exclusion.

 (63) A Chair of School Board (or nominee) shall review the academic performance of those domestic and offshore international students who meet any of the grounds for exclusion, and shall within five (5) working days make a determination and notify the relevant School Officer in writing that the student:

-(64) A Chair of School Board (or nominee) shall review the academic performance of those domestic and offshore international students who meet any of the grounds for exclusion, and shall within five (5) working days make a determination and notify the Director of Student Services in writing that the student:
+(64) A Chair of School Board (or nominee) shall review the academic performance of those domestic and offshore international students who meet any of the grounds for exclusion, and shall within five (5) working days make a determination and notify the Director, Student Experience in writing that the student:

 (65) In making their determination, the Chair of School Board (or nominee) shall take into consideration relevant matters such as:

-(66) In the case of onshore international students, the Chair of School Board (or nominee) shall follow the same process as stipulated in clause (63) and (64), but make a determination in consultation with the Director, International Office.
+(66) In the case of onshore international students, the Chair of School Board (or nominee) shall follow the same process as stipulated in clause (63) and (64), but make a determination in consultation with the Director, SCU International.

-(67) Following return from the Chair of School Board of the list of students to be excluded (including the relevant grounds for exclusion in accordance with clause (60) and (61), the Director of Student Services will write to each student within five (5) working days, notifying them of the decision of the Chair of School Board.
+(67) Following return from the Chair of School Board of the list of students to be excluded (including the relevant grounds for exclusion in accordance with clause (60) and (61), the Director, Student Experience will write to each student within five (5) working days, notifying them of the decision of the Chair of School Board.
 The notification shall include: